 Lugana is a small wine producing area just south of Lake Garda.
 Around 100 wineries produce a fresh and fragrant white wine from just one variety, Turbiana.
 The appellation is actually one of a handful of Italian growing areas that straddles regional borders.
+It is made up of five picturesque and historic communes in the hinterland of the lake: Desenzano del Garda, Sirmione, Pozzolengo and Lonato in the Province of Brescia, and Peschiera del Garda in the Province of Verona.
 Many of the vineyards are actually around the communes of Sirmione, Dezenzano del Garda, Lonato and Pozzolengo in Lombardy while much of the bottling takes place in neighbouring Veneto.

 Lugana wines can be found in a few different styles.
 As a light and crisp example I find the wine excellent, at times sharp but always refreshing.
 There are some great producers to look out for, notably Turina and Az.
 Ag.
 Brunello.
 Some of the more rounded Luganas come from the clay soils of the plains.